 As Barry Hughes explains, “Low code means the client doesn’t have to phone up the IT department or hire programmers every time they need a word changed in a form.
 It’s putting the power to get the job done back in the hands of the people who actually use the software.”

 People make mistakes.
 From missed emails to bad code in a business app, accidents and errors happen.
 Automating business tasks is a great solution for reducing errors.

-There are 2 ways that low code app development fosters innovation.
+There are two ways that low code app development fosters innovation.
 First, it’s easier, faster, and less expensive to make an app.
 All of this means that your team can make an app, see if it works, and make changes.

-When was the last time you really thought about your internal workflows.
+When was the last time you really thought about your internal workflows?
 How confident are you in the way that an order moves from sales to fulfillment?
 Might there be extra steps in the process that aren’t necessary?
 Could your team benefit from extra QA?